Genoil/amenland/README.md

 ## Amenator

 The Amenator VCV Rack plugin can be used to output an unlimited amount of variations of the Amen breakbeat.
 For more information about the Amen break see the [Wikipedia entry on the Amen break](https://en.wikipedia.org/wiki/Amen_break).
 It takes away the (tedious) task of slicing up the sample and speeding it up to match the song's BPM.
 It relies on external modules for clock, sequencing and volume envelope.
-Output is in mono-mox or stereo.
+Output is in mono-mix or stereo.

 [Click here to watch a brief demonstration of the Amenator](https://youtu.be/UBBTf_88XvE)